Cal Johnson (businessman)

 Caldonia (or Calvin) Fackler Johnson (October 14, 1844 - April 7, 1925) was an American businessman and philanthropist, active primarily in Knoxville, Tennessee, in the late 19th and early 20th centuries.
 Born into slavery, he rose to become a prominent Knoxville racetrack and saloon owner, and by the time of his death, was one of the wealthiest African-American businessmen in the state.
 He also owned several thoroughbred racehorses, one of which captured a world speed record in 1893.

-Biography
+Early life

 Johnson was born in 1844 in a house at the corner of Gay Street and Church Avenue in downtown Knoxville.
 His parents were Harriett Johnson (1813-1894), a slave of Charles McClung, and Cupid Johnson (1809-1858), a slave of Hugh Lawson McClung (Charles's son).

+Career

 Cupid was widely known as a horse trainer and jockey, and played a vital role in shaping Cal's interest in horses.
 Harriett, a domestic servant, could read and write, and after the Civil War, she operated a hotel and grocery store in East Knoxville.
 As a teenager, Cal was sent to McClung's estate in Campbell's Station (modern Farragut), where he tended the family's horses.
 During the Civil War, he befriended noted Knoxville saloon owner Patrick Sullivan, and helped Sullivan (who was away fighting in the war) relay messages back and forth to his family.